Gnomon Instructor and Senior Concept Artist Kyle Brown shares a groundbreaking workflow

 Once the skirt is in place and looks the way I want it to, making sure it drapes appropriately and making sure that the size and cuts of the fold mimic the appropriate fabric I’m going for.

 Then as everything is in place, I’ve sculpted in some additional folds that didn’t have in the dynamics simulation.
 I generate a quick UV using the Zplugin> UV Master (Something we will revisit in the texture section) and morph UV in the tool palette, a relatively new addition being the ability to sculpt on the morphed UV.

 As mentioned earlier, everything is blocked out and what will be seen from the proposed camera angle is what get’s priority.
-I did decide to detail out the backpack a little bit more because I’m not sure if more of it will be visible if I change up the pose.
+I did decide to detail out the backpack a little bit more because I’m not sure if more of it will be visible if I change up the character pose.
 With the power of CC3, this is now an accessory that I utilize in the future with other characters.

-I pull up my initial sketch and reference constantly throughout the process to make sure that I am matching what was approved.
+I pull up my initial sketch and reference it constantly throughout the process to make sure that I am matching what was approved.

 Follow the other 6 tutorials in this series:

 Part #2: Costume & Asset Creation in ZBrush